Jason Parham: Career

-Prior to joining Wired magazine, Parham had also been an editor at Gawker, The Fader and Complex, drawing particular notice for commentary on a range of topics, including Outkast, Ferguson, police brutality, and diversity in book publishing, journalism and other media.
-Wired described Parham's tenure at Gawker as "one of the site's more visible advocates for inclusion."
+Prior to joining Wired magazine, Parham was an editor at Gawker, The Fader, and Complex, drawing notice for commentary on a range of topics, including Ferguson, police brutality, and diversity in book publishing, journalism, and other media.
+Wired described Parham as "one of [Gawker]'s more visible advocates for inclusion."
 Other publications for which he has written include the Los Angeles Times, The New York Times Book Review, The Awl, The Atlantic, The Village Voice, and The New York Times Magazine.

-Brooklyn Magazine named the "veteran writer and editor" to its 2016 list of "100 Most Influential People in Brooklyn Culture".
-Honoring Parham on a "32 Under 32" list of "individuals who exhibit the professionalism, hard work, values and talents to lead the reimagining of possibilities for tomorrow's business culture", Magic Johnson described Parham as a "successful writer" and "cultural connoisseur".
+Brooklyn Magazine named him to its 2016 list of "100 Most Influential People in Brooklyn Culture".
+Magic Johnson named Parham on a "32 Under 32" list of "individuals who exhibit the professionalism, hard work, values and talents to lead the reimagining of possibilities for tomorrow's business culture."

 Spook

-At the age of 26, Parham founded the literary magazine Spook.
-He published the first issue in June 2012, and subsequent issues annually.
+In June 2012, Parham founded the literary magazine Spook.
+Issues were published annually until 2018.

-Naming Spook to its list of "30 Indie Magazines You Need to Know" in 2013, Complex described the journal as a "progressive, independent magazine featuring literary works like poetry and short fiction, as well as covering topics related to art and culture.
-Only on its second issue, Spook is turning into a highly regarded news source with a global consciousness."
-Brooklyn Magazine called it a "gorgeous literary magazine", and Salon said Spook "is bringing a more nuanced, careful, thoughtful, complete vision of blackness into publishing...eclectic with beautiful prose, brilliantly cross-secting the diversity of American intellectual life."
+Naming Spook to its list of "30 Indie Magazines You Need to Know" in 2013, Complex wrote: "Only on its second issue, Spook is turning into a highly regarded news source with a global consciousness."
+Brooklyn Magazine called it a "gorgeous literary magazine" and Salon said Spook "is bringing a more nuanced, careful, thoughtful, complete vision of blackness into publishing [...] eclectic with beautiful prose, brilliantly cross-secting the diversity of American intellectual life."